This post is also available in: French

 Fall in Love at Juliet’s House

-Romantics and William Shakespeare fans from around the world have made pilgrimage to this brick and stone building with ivy covered walls.
+Romantics and William Shakespeare fans worldwide have made pilgrimages to this brick and stone building with ivy-covered walls.
 The famous balcony where the lovers, Romeo and Juliet, declared their love for one another can be found here.
 Love is truly in the air in this romantic location, where love letters cover the entrance to the courtyard.

 Tip: Head to Juliet’s House as early as possible to avoid the crowds